-- Signing-Off Catchphrase: "The next time you're at the checkout counter and you hear the beep (beep-beep), think of all the fun you can have on Supermarket Sweep!"
+- Signing-Off Catchphrase: "Remember, the next time you're at the checkout counter and you hear the beep (beep-beep), think of all the fun you could have on Supermarket Sweep!"

 - Spin-Off: The original series was replaced (with the same announcer, host, and production company) on July 17, 1967 by The Honeymoon Race.
 Three men, driven by their wives in bumper cars, competed in a series of five stunts to win prizes in other words, a precursor to Shop 'Til You Drop.
 The show ended on December 1, although only the fifth episode is known to exist.

 - Transatlantic Equivalent:

 - An UK version aired from 1993 to 2001 on ITV with host Dale Winston, with a short revival in 2007 on the same network with the same host, then a second revival in 2019 on ITV2 with Rylan Clark-Neal.

 - An Australian version produced by Reg Grundy ran on Nine Network from 1992-1994 with former Australian Price is Right host Ian Turpie.
 Initially filmed in a Coles Supermarket, it was later changed to a generic grocery set similar to the American version per Grundy tradition.

 - A Canadian version hosted by Tino Monte aired on Global from 1992 to 1995.
 There was also a French-Canadian version, L'épicerie en folie, sponsored by local grocery chain Metro which aired on TQS in 1994-95 with host Christian Tétreault.